 What business leaders can learn from Arsenal

-Business and football clubs are not so different; there's a few lessons you can learn from their strategy.
-Are you training your team members to excellence or just buying the best people with a large chequebook?
+Business and football clubs are not so different, according to Neil Lewis.
+There's a few lessons you can learn from their strategy.

-I declare an interest: I'm an Arsenal fan.
-And as someone who cares deeply about business leadership and the development of people, the ongoing saga of Arsenal selling top players fascinates me.
+I declare an interest: I’m an Arsenal fan.
+As someone who cares deeply about business leadership and the development of people, the ongoing saga of Arsenal selling top players fascinates me.

 Firstly, having built a multi-million pound business from a back bedroom beginning, I share the view that, after the initial excitement of making a lot of money has died away, it’s seeing people develop and grow in your organisation which gives lasting reward.

 After selling Robin Van Persie, Arsene Wenger admitted something similar when he said: “I believe part of our club is to influence people’s lives in a positive way.”

 Of course he’s right, for the list of players who made their name at Arsenal is long.